French Henry mine

 The French Henry mine is a gold and silver mine located on Baldy Mountain (Colfax County, New Mexico).
 The mine was in operation intermittently from 1870 to 1938.
 Part of the Baldy Mining District, the mine has changed ownership many times and is now owned by the Boy Scouts of America as a part of Philmont Scout Ranch.
-The French Henry is no longer operational.
+The French Henry mine is no longer operational.

 History

 The French Henry mine was originally discovered in 1869 by a team led by Henry Buruel; the mine's namesake.
-The deed to the mine was obtained from Lucian Maxwell and mining operations started in 1870.
+The deed to the mine was obtained from Lucien Maxwell and mining operations started in 1870.
 Operations were halted later that same year due to a lack of ability to process the ore.
 Maxwell's nearby Aztec Mill would not process the ore from the French Henry.
 Shipping the ore elsewhere to be processed would have been prohibitively expensive.

 In 1894, mining started again, this time under the Claude Mining and Milling company.
 The new owners installed a 15 stamp stamp mill along the South Ponil River with a 2,700 foot aerial tramway running down French Henry ridge.

 In 1936, a 50-ton stamp and amalgamation mill was added, and subsequently ran by a man called C.H.
 Anderson.
 The mill started processing ore assayed at $80 per ton but the value quickly fell to around $7.50.